A Leopard Snatched And Ate A Toddler In Uganda’s Queen Elizabeth National Park

-A leopard snatched and ate a three-year-old child in a national park in Uganda, and now authorities are searching for the big cat, for fear that she’s developed a taste for human flesh.
+A leopard snatched and ate a 3-year-old child in a national park in Uganda, and now authorities are searching for the big cat for fear that she’s developed a taste for human flesh.

-As Yahoo News reports, the three-year-old son of a park ranger at Queen Elizabeth National Park was at the staff quarters when the incident happened.
+As Yahoo News reports, the 3-year-old son of a park ranger at Queen Elizabeth National Park was at the staff quarters when the incident happened.
 The quarters are apparently not surrounded by a fence, and the child, who was in the care of a nanny, followed her outside, says wildlife authority spokesman Bashir Hangi.

 “The maid was not aware the child followed her.
 She heard the kid scream for help, she intervened but it was too late the leopard had vanished with it in the bush.”